RockinProjex/BiTrophy/README.md

 A beautifully sleek, yet interchangeable user interface with satisfying sounds and graphical effects.

-This app is build for everyone.
-No matter if you're 14 or 41, this app is built for you!
+This app is built for everyone.
+No matter if you're 14 or 41, this app is made for you!

 The add-ons available for the app are opt-in, preventing size issues.
 (A few add-ons are pre-installed, like default theme packs, but these can be disabled and/or deleted with ease)